oger000/ogerarch/dev-info/README-DEV.md

 ## Get started
 - Clone the source from github <https://github.com/oger000/ogerarch> or fork at github.
 - Initiating the submodules the first time after a clone is a mess in git, but the script `dev-info/git-submodule-firstrun.sh` should do the job for you.
+You have to copy this script to the top level directory of the project.
+This is the directory where the .gitmodules file is located.
 - Happy coding.

 ## Some hints